 Do you really need your own logo/symbol?

 Separate or unique logos for your unit, department, or project are often unnecessary and can confuse the audience and your message.
-Academic divisions, departments, and programs may not create their own unit logos.
+Academic, administrative, and support units may not create their own unit logos.
 The best way to develop your unit’s image is through consistent use of color, type, and imagery, and by using the UC San Diego logo or an approved sub-brand signature.

 For help developing your unit’s brand, please contact Creative Services and Publications at email@example.com.

 At UC San Diego, we believe that solid partnerships multiply our impact.
 In co-branded communication, we place a rule line between logos, ensuring that both logos are of equal visual weight.
 The arrangement of the logos may be dictated by details of the partnership, but, when possible, place the campus logo to the left.

 Space between the logos should be equal to two cap heights (the height of the “U”).
 The rule line should be equal in width to the rule line below the campus logo and should extend one x height (the height of the "a") above and below the height of the campus logo.

 When representing multiple campus units on a piece—for example, on the sponsor page of an event program—use a single UC San Diego logo with unit names set separately in text, subordinate to the logo.
 Do not use multiple logo sub-brand signatures together.